PSU Football

 First NFL Draft with 2 or more PSU 1st Rounders2 in 1974—Ed O’Neil LB #8 to the Detroit Lions & John Cappelletti TB #11 to the LA Rams

-Penn Staters who were #1 overall NFL Draft PicksKi-Jana Carter TB 1995 to Cincinnati Bengals & Courtney Brown DE 2000 to Cleveland Browns (2000 was only year in which PSU had both the #1 & #2 overall picks with LaVar Arrington LB #2 to Washington Redskins)
+Penn Staters who were #1 overall NFL Draft Picks (2)Ki-Jana Carter TB 1995 to Cincinnati Bengals & Courtney Brown DE 2000 to Cleveland Browns (2000 was only year in which PSU had both the #1 & #2 overall picks with LaVar Arrington LB #2 to Washington Redskins)

-NOTE: Earl “Bud” Kohlhaas G (PSU 1957-59) might be the lone Penn Stater to have been drafted by a team that technically never existed—In the first phase of the 1960 AFL Draft, Kohlhaas was selected by the unnamed Minneapolis franchise which withdrew from the league two months later so the city could accept an NFL franchise for the 1961 season—Minneapolis was quickly replaced by the Oakland Raiders which inherited many, but not all, of the Minneapolis draft picks (and would actually play its first 2 seasons in San Francisco)—Kohlhaas (who never signed with Oakland) was also drafted by the NFL’s Redskins a week after the AFL Draft, briefly signed with Montreal of the CFL, and with the AFL’s Buffalo Bills for training camp, but he never played for any of those teams in ‘60, or ever.
+In the “first phase” of the 1960 AFL Draft, Kohlhaas was selected by the unnamed Minneapolis franchise which then withdrew from the league two months later so the city and ownership group could accept an NFL franchise for the 1961 season—Minneapolis was quickly replaced by the Oakland Raiders which inherited many, but not all, of the Minneapolis draft picks (and, interestingly, would actually play its first 2 seasons in San Francisco)—Kohlhaas (who apparently never signed with Minneapolis or Oakland) was also drafted by the NFL’s Redskins a week after the AFL Draft, briefly signed with the Montreal Alouettes of the CFL, and later signed with the AFL’s Buffalo Bills for their first summer training camp (he was reportedly released in August)—But there is no record of him playing in the regular season for any of those teams in ‘60, or ever.